 What are the Requirements:

-- Articles of Incorporation for One Person Corporation (Natural Person, Trust or Estate).
+- 3 sets of Articles of Incorporation for One Person Corporation (Natural Person, Trust or Estate).

 - Written consent from the nominee and the alternate nominee.

 - Proof of Authority to Act on behalf of the Trust or Estate (for Trusts and Estates incorporating as OPC).